Ph.D. Regulations and Procedures

 The dissertation, when completed, must be of publishable quality and able to be published, although publication is not required.
 It must not be restricted by any entity outside the University from being published.
 It is expected to make a significant contribution to the body of knowledge of the discipline.
 If all or part of the dissertation is published, a statement that the publication is based upon the dissertation must be included in the publication.
 Other criteria may be imposed by the appropriate department.

-When preparing the dissertation document, the Ph.D. candidate will follow the procedures detailed in the University’s guidelines for preparation of dissertations and theses, which are available through the office of the campus Chief Academic Officer, the Ph.D. department offices, and the University web site.
+When preparing the dissertation document, the Ph.D. candidate will follow the procedures detailed in the University’s guidelines for preparation of dissertations and theses, which are available through the office of the University Dean of Research and Graduate Studies, the Ph.D. department offices, or the University web site.

 Dissertation Advisory Committee